Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 7. The tax bill nobody mentions

 Greek rental income is taxed in Greece (15–45%) and again in your home country, with foreign tax credits to offset.
 US investors get hit with FIRPTA on exit.
 For a full breakdown of US-specific considerations, see our guide on whether American citizens can invest in Portugal Golden Visa funds.
-Portuguese fund returns are cleaner, especially if you become Portuguese tax resident under the IFICI/NHR successor regime.
-For US investors holding Portugal funds, PFIC rules apply and need active planning — but the surface area is smaller and more predictable than Greek property income plus capital gains plus FIRPTA.
+Portuguese fund returns can be simpler to administer, especially if you become Portuguese tax resident under the IFICI/NHR successor regime.
+For US investors holding Portugal funds, PFIC rules apply and need active planning — but the surface area is typically smaller and more predictable than Greek property income plus capital gains plus FIRPTA.
+Confirm your own position with a qualified tax adviser.

 Download: 27 Questions to Ask Before You Wire €500,000